Tips and tricks for buying a used car at CarMax.

 Buying a car is not exactly easy.
 Between finding the right car for you, locating a reliable and trustworthy dealer, and getting a good price, it’s easy to sink a huge amount of time, energy, and frustration into the process.

-With that in mind, I think a slightly used car (i.e. 2-4 years old with less than 50k miles and one owner) is the way to go.
+With that in mind, I think a slightly used car (i.e. 2-4 years old with less than 50k miles and one or two owners) is the way to go.
 You get the benefit of a newish car with the latest tech and safety features, with the knowledge that you didn’t get screwed on depreciation.

 There is however just one minor challenge: how do you find a car that is reliable and well maintained at a price that is fair?